WeirdoAndObserver/the-puddle-theory/README.md

 **The quantity and kind of droplets**

-The factors that determine the nature of a droplet can be divided into two.

 The quantity (number) of droplets is determined by the intensity of the stimulus.
 Strong stimuli generate many droplets; weak stimuli generate few.

 The kind (color) of droplets is determined by the state of the veil at that time.
 Even with the same stimulus, different colors of droplets are born if the state of the veil differs.
 This is why different emotions arise for different people in response to the same event, and also why the same person can feel differently at different times.